 In the U.S., Christians (and Americans more generally) have celebrated Christmas as a federal holiday since 1870.
 That said, Christmas has been celebrated across the globe since around the fourth century, History reported.

-As we explore the history of Christmas, it seems Christians didn’t initially celebrate Jesus’ birth for the first few hundred years of the church’s existence, focusing instead on his death and resurrection.
+As we explore the history and origin of Christmas, it seems Christians didn’t initially celebrate Jesus’ birth for the first few hundred years of the church’s existence, focusing instead on his death and resurrection.

 Why Is Christmas on December 25th?